day8/re-frame/docs/CodeWalkthrough.md

 Notice also how we use `@` in front of `subscribe` to obtain the value out of the subscription.
 It is almost as if the subscription is an atom holding a value (which can change over time).

-And then there's a `view` function to arranges the other view functions, but which contains no subscriptions or dispatching of its own:
+And then there's a `view` function to arrange the other view functions, but which contains no subscriptions or dispatching of its own:
 ```clj
 (defn ui